Pawtucket police investigating shooting involving motorcycle club

 According to an internal intelligence document by the Massachusetts State Police obtained by Target 12, a gathering of the Pagan motorcycle club was anticipated this weekend to raise money following a May “ambush” in which multiple people were assaulted in Fall River.

-“This incident is believed to be directly related to the long-standing feud between the Pagan’s and the Hells Angels,” the intelligence memo to area law enforcement said.
+“This incident is believed to be directly related to the long-standing feud between the Pagan’s and the Hells Angels,” the intelligence said.

-Providence police were put on alert because the Hells Angels chapter of Rhode Island is located on Messer Street in the city.
-Sources say there were shots fired in the neighborhood but no one called police to report the incidents.
+Providence police were put on alert because the Hells Angels chapter of Rhode Island Hells Angels is located on Messer Street in the city.
+Sources say there may have been shots fired in the neighborhood but no one called police to report the incidents.

+Sources say the incident may be retribution to an incident in May where seven people were transported after a massive brawl involving rival motorcycle clubs on Pleasant Street in Fall River.
+Social media posts by the Pagans cited the attack as part of their fundraiser.

 Tim White (twhite@wpri.com) is the Target 12 managing editor and chief investigative reporter at 12 News, and the host of Newsmakers.
 Connect with him on Twitter and Facebook.

-Note: This story has been updated with new information from police.